adetokunbo/challengehub.app/_paragraphs/en/index/01-teaching-well-should-not-be-so-hard.md

 lang: en
 page_name: index
 position: 1
-heading: You can do better than lectures
+heading: We can do better
 ---

 Traditional lectures are inefficient, decreasing both student and teacher motivation.